Bill Weld: 2020 presidential campaign

 On January 17, 2019, Weld rejoined the Republican Party, increasing speculation that he would run for president.
 On February 14, 2019, Weld announced that he was launching a presidential exploratory committee for the 2020 Republican primary, against incumbent Republican president Donald Trump.
 Appearing on Bloomberg News, Weld suggested that he could beat Trump in 2020 with help from independent voters.
 He accused Trump on CNN the same weekend of having "showed contempt for the American people."
-Weld challenged Trump on the issue of climate disruption, saying that he had made no effort to combat the effects of global warming.
-"We've got the polar ice cap that's going to melt with devastating consequences if we don't get carbon out of the atmosphere", Weld told America's Newsroom, noting that he would plan ahead for an "environmental catastrophe."
+Weld said Trump had made no effort to combat the effects of climate change: "We've got the polar ice cap that's going to melt with devastating consequences if we don't get carbon out of the atmosphere", Weld promised that he would plan ahead for an "environmental catastrophe."

 On April 15, 2019, Weld formally announced his candidacy for President of the United States on The Lead with Jake Tapper.
-Weld received 1.3% of the vote in the Iowa caucuses and one pledged delegate on February 3.
+Weld received 1.3% of the vote in the Iowa caucuses and one pledged delegate on February 3, 2020.

 Weld suspended his campaign on March 18, 2020.

 After ending his campaign, Weld announced that he voted for Joe Biden and Kamala Harris.